nagytimi85/zettelkasten/content/zettels/4a-it-s-up-to-us-how-we-call-the-whispering-voice-in-our-ears-god-satan-madonna-the-universe-or-anything-else.md

 ---

-One of my favorite scenes from the 2016 series The Young Pope is when the young pope teaches one of her closest follower, Esther to pray.
+One of my favorit scenes from the 2016 series The Young Pope is when the young pope teaches one of her closest follower, Esther to pray.

 > "It should be an occasion for understanding.
 While we pray, we reflect... in the most elevated way we can, so that someone can whisper thoughts into our ears."